Institute for Therapy and Health Research

 About

-In recent decades, authors affiliated with Institute for Therapy and Health Research have published 292 papers, which have received a total of 5.9k indexed citations.
-Scholars at this organization have produced 97 papers in Physiology, 67 papers in Applied Psychology and 65 papers in General Health Professions on the topics of Smoking Behavior and Cessation (83 papers), Behavioral Health and Interventions (60 papers) and Substance Abuse Treatment and Outcomes (48 papers).
-Their work is cited by papers focused on Physiology (1.9k citations), Sociology and Political Science (1.1k citations) and Epidemiology (1.1k citations).
-Authors at Institute for Therapy and Health Research collaborate with scholars in Germany, United States and United Kingdom and have published in prestigious journals including PEDIATRICS, Scientific Reports and Environmental Health Perspectives.
-Some of Institute for Therapy and Health Research's most productive authors include Reiner Hanewinkel, Matthis Morgenstern, Barbara Isensee, James D. Sargent, Wilfried Karmaus, Vivien Suchert, Emeka W. Dumbili, Samuel Tomczyk, Gudrun Wiborg and Albert Postma.
+In recent decades, authors affiliated with Institute for Therapy and Health Research have published 321 papers, which have received a total of 6.5k indexed citations.
+Scholars at this organization have produced 100 papers in Physiology, 71 papers in General Health Professions and 67 papers in Applied Psychology on the topics of Smoking Behavior and Cessation (84 papers), Behavioral Health and Interventions (60 papers) and Substance Abuse Treatment and Outcomes (50 papers).
+Their work is cited by papers focused on Physiology (1.9k citations), Sociology and Political Science (1.2k citations) and Epidemiology (1.2k citations).
+Authors at Institute for Therapy and Health Research collaborate with scholars in Germany, United States and United Kingdom and have published in prestigious journals including Journal of Neuroscience, SHILAP Revista de lepidopterología and Brain.
+Some of Institute for Therapy and Health Research's most productive authors include Reiner Hanewinkel, Matthis Morgenstern, Barbara Isensee, James D. Sargent, Wilfried Karmaus, Vivien Suchert, Emeka W. Dumbili, Samuel Tomczyk, Albert Postma and Gudrun Wiborg.

 In The Last Decade